hackclub/Prototype/QuickStart.md

 sudo reboot
 ```

-**NOTE**: --no-dkms , Do not install dkms and use built-in kernel driver
+**NOTE**: Ensure `--no-dkms` is set so the built-in kernel driver is used.

-You could get more details from https://rocm.docs.amd.com/projects/radeon-ryzen/en/docs-6.3.4/docs/install/native_linux/install-radeon.html
+For more details, refer to the official documentation: https://rocm.docs.amd.com/projects/radeon-ryzen/en/docs-6.3.4/docs/install/native_linux/install-radeon.html.

 #### Install PyTorch with ROCm

-To repeat
-At now [2025/10],  LeRobot depends on PyTorch version >=2.2.1, <2.8.0 (see `pyproject.toml` )
+Since LeRobot depends on PyTorch version >=2.2.1, <2.8.0 (see `pyproject.toml`) and the latest PyTorch-ROCm version is v2.8.0+, we must install an older ROCm-compatible PyTorch release.

-But PyTorch.org supports PyTorch-ROCm latest version is v2.8.0+.
-So that we need to install the previous-versions of PyTorch-ROCm.

-LeRobot github repo using miniconda as example to create the venv for development.
-But it is use PyTorch-CUDA as default.
-Let’s follow it to create venv with minor changes in steps for PyTorch-ROCm.
+The LeRobot GitHub repository uses Miniconda for environment management.
+We can use the same approach with minor modifications for PyTorch-ROCm.

-Set the iGPU of Ryzen AI 300 series run at gfx1100 compatilbe mode by,
+Set the iGPU on Ryzen AI 300 series to run at gfx1100 compatible mode:

 ```
 echo "export HSA_OVERRIDE_GFX_VERSION=11.0.0" >> ~/.bashrc
 source ~/.bashrc
 ```

-Click [Here](https://www.anaconda.com/docs/getting-started/miniconda/install) about How to Install miniconda:
+Install Miniconda following the official docs: https://www.anaconda.com/docs/getting-started/miniconda/install.

+Then, you can create a conda environment and install the compatible PyTorch versions.

 ```shell
 conda create -n lerobot python=3.10